mohammadrony-bjit/mohammadrony-bjit/README.md

 An e-commerce web application with a Vue.js frontend with Vuex state management, Stripe payment gateway and a Node.js backend with a MySQL database.

 ### [Smart-Diary](https://github.com/mohammadrony/smart-diary)  [Flutter and Node.js]
-App for taking notes and managing tasks for teachers and students with the ability to add/edit diary entries.
+App for taking notes and managing tasks for teachers and students with the ability to add/edit task for selected course.
 Using Flutter with the Getx framework in the frontend and Node.js's backend server with Typescript and the MongoDB database.

 ## Education and Hometown
 - BSc in Computer Science and Engineering from **Khulna University**.
 - HSC from **Govt.
 Science College**.
-- Manikganj.
+- Hometown **Manikganj, Dhaka**.

 <br/>